highcharts/highcharts/docs/dashboards/custom-component.md

 ```

-## Custom Component with data from the Connector
+## Custom Component with data from the DataConnector

-The example below shows how to program a custom component that fetches data from the Connector, processes and displays it on the Dashboard.
+The example below shows how to develop a custom component that fetches data from the DataConnector, processes and displays it on the dashboard.

-The custom component is created by extending the `HTMLComponent` class and it creates a component that displays the total revenue from the data fetched from the Connector.
+The custom component is created by extending the `HTMLComponent` class and it displays the total revenue.

 <iframe style="width: 100%; height: 700px; border: none;" src='https://www.highcharts.com/samples/embed/dashboards/components/custom-component-data-connector' allow="fullscreen"></iframe>

-The data connector is registered on the `load` that is why we need to execute and await the `super.load()` method first to make sure that the connector is registered.
+The DataConnector is registered on the `load` that is why we need to execute and await the `super.load()` method first to make sure that the DataConnector is registered.
 An important part is that the `load` method is `async` because we need to wait for the data to be fetched and processed.

-When the data is ready, the `getTotalRevenue` method is used to calculate the total revenue from the data fetched from the Connector.
+When the data is ready, the `getTotalRevenue` method is used to calculate the total revenue from the data fetched from the DataConnector.
 The `getElementsFromString` method is used to parse the HTML string into the AST-like object.
-The `render` method is used to render the component on the Dashboard.
+The `render` method is used to render the component on the dashboard.

-Later on the component can be used in the Dashboard by referencing the name it was registered with, in this case, `TotalRevenueHTML`.

 ```js
 const { ComponentRegistry } = Dashboards,